shamsulhaqHaqyar/hr-recruitment-form/README.md

 │  ✓ Clean branded web form — no login required                   │
-│  ✓ Formatted HTML email sent to HR on submission                │ │  ✓ Branded PDF generated and attached automatically             │ │  ✓ CC copy sent to the requesting manager                       │ │  ✓ Server-side validation                                       │
+│  ✓ Formatted HTML email sent to HR on submission                │ │  ✓ Branded PDF generated and attached automatically             │ │  ✓ Manager approval workflow — routes to line manager first     │
+│  ✓ Requester and HR copied on all emails                        │ │  ✓ Server-side validation                                       │
 │  ✓ Works on any PHP shared hosting (Hostinger, cPanel, etc.)    │ │  ✓ No database or framework required                            │